svaksha/pythonidae/Computer-Graphics.md

 + [GmtPy](http://emolch.github.com/gmtpy) :: A Python interface to GMT.
 [Tutorial](http://emolch.github.io/gmtpy/tutorial.html)
 + [Healpy](https://github.com/healpy/healpy) :: A python package to manipulate healpix maps, based on the standard numeric and visualisation tools for Python, Numpy and matplotlib.
 + [HoloViews](http://ioam.github.io/holoviews) :: A Python package for scientific and engineering data visualization that provides composable, sliceable, declarative data structures for building complex visualizations easily.
++ [napari](https://github.com/napari/napari) :: is a fast, interactive, multi-dimensional image viewer for Python.
+It's designed for browsing, annotating, and analyzing large multi-dimensional images.
+It's built on top of Qt (for the GUI), vispy (for performant GPU-based rendering), and the scientific Python stack (numpy, scipy).
 + [Matplotlib](http://matplotlib.org/) :: is a 2D/3D plotting library that can be used in python scripts, the python and ipython shell (ala MATLAB or Mathematica), web application servers, etc.. to generate plots, histograms, power spectra, bar charts, errorcharts, scatterplots, etc, with just a few lines of code.
    __RESOURCES__
    + [mplot3d tutorial](http://matplotlib.org/1.3.1/mpl_toolkits/mplot3d/tutorial.html)